 76-3-504.
 Subdivision regulations -- contents.
-(1) The subdivision regulations adopted under this chapter must, at a minimum:
+(1) The subdivision regulations adopted under this chapter must comply with the requirements provided for in 76-3-501 and, at a minimum:

 (a) list the materials that must be included in a subdivision application in order for the application to be determined to contain the required elements for the purposes of the review required in 76-3-604(1);

 (c) establish procedures consistent with this chapter for the submission and review of subdivision applications and amended applications;

 (d) prescribe the form and contents of preliminary plats and the documents to accompany final plats;

 (e) provide for the identification of areas that, because of natural or human-caused hazards, are unsuitable for subdivision development.
 The regulations must prohibit subdivisions in these areas unless the hazards can be eliminated or overcome by approved construction techniques or other mitigation measures authorized under 76-3-608(4) and (5).
 Approved construction techniques or other mitigation measures may not include building regulations as defined in 50-60-101 other than those identified by the department of labor and industry as provided in 50-60-901.